ProtonKicker/Flourine/README.md

-# Flourine
+# Flourine 3D Printer
-#### Intro:
-This printer is not for speed, but all about cost.
-I want to make the cheapest 3D printer possible, making 3D printing availible for everyone.

-The printer is based on the Voron 0, but the linear rails are changed to smooth rods and the mini stealthburner is replaced with a very simple yet smaller toolhead.

-In the future, the printer is going to be upgraded.
-Hopefully, I could make it better while not drastically increasing costs.

-#### Status:
+## Introduction
+The Flourine 3D printer is designed with cost-effectiveness in mind, aiming to make 3D printing accessible to more people.

+## Current Status
-v0.9
+- **Version:** v0.9
-Right now, the printer prints, but a build is not reccommened at this time.
-More works needs to be done.
+- **Note:** The printer is functional but not recommended for building at this time.
+Minor issues with the CAD files need to be addressed.
-For example, the CAD file have some minor problems at the moment, and the bed wobbles.
-Yes this printer works, especially considering the price, but make sure that you know this printer is somewhat problematic now.

-#### Future plans:
-Overall, this printer didn't cost me much but it's kind of crappy.
-Here's the future upgrades:
-- linear rails
+## Design Overview
+- Adopts Voron 0 X and Y axis motor mount design
+- Uses Voron 0 XY plane belt path
+- Compatible with stock Voron 0 frame
-    The smooth rods and bearings I used is kind of hitting its limits around 300mm/s, shaking a lot.
-Linear rails could probably fix that.
+- Utilizes smooth rods and bearings as a cost-effective alternative to linear rails
-- heated bed
-    I'm using a piece of unheated glass right now.
-Sometimes things just won't stick on to it.
-- stronger bed gantry
-    That 3D printed gantry shakes
-- more cooling
+- Feature a more compact toolhead that does not include part cooling
-    Right now, there's only a cooling fan for the hotend heat sink.
-Part cooling fans will be added in the future.
-- bl touch

-Future cost saving measures:
-- downgrade to standard hotend
-    (right now I'm using a highflow CHT hotend and it's kind of too good for the printer)
+## Future Plans

+### Upgrades
+- **Heated Bed:** Upgrade from unheated glass to improve print adhesion.
+- **Additional Cooling:** Add part cooling fans.
+- **BL Touch:** Integrate a BL Touch sensor for improved bed leveling.

+### Cost-Saving Measures
+- **Downgrade Hotend:** Replace the CHC hotend with a standard V6 hotend.
-- 3D print more of the frame
+- **3D Print Frame Components:** Inspired by RatRig V-Chonk, print more frame components to reduce costs.
-    (inspired by ratrig v-chonk)

-#### License
+## License
-I'm still thinking about it, but this printer will probably end up with the licence:
-**CC BY-NC-SA**
-However, I'm not sure if I could do that, since I adopted a lot of the designs from the Voron 0
+The Flourine 3D printer will likely be licensed under **CC BY-NC-SA**.
+However, due to the adoption of designs from the Voron 0, the licensing details are still being considered.
+(I'll figure that out)